ASTUTE 2020: Using Your Personal Information

 - Salary scales of the first post holder for those employed by the enterprise as a direct result of the support received.

-In certain circumstances i.e. if the enterprise seeking support is a micro company, the following information will also be collected about the Managing Director (MD) of the micro company or the person who will become the MD once a company is formed:
+In certain circumstances during the project approval process i.e. if the enterprise seeking support is a micro company, the following information will also be collected about the Managing Director (MD) of the micro company or the person who will become the MD once a company is formed:

 - Qualifications/ technical background;